 Best styli for notetakers

 There are almost as many styli for note taking as there are for drawing.
-Although there are scads of fine-tipped styli for taking notes, these are two of the best we’ve found for precise writing on tablets.
+Although there are scads of fine-tipped styli for taking notes, these are four of the best we’ve found for precise writing on tablets.

 While the Adonit Switch may have a low price tag, it certainly doesn’t mean it lacks in style or usefulness.
 That’s right, the Switch doubles as a stylus and an actual pen.
 Roll the striped grip-end, and you’ll find a ball-point pen sliding out.
 Rotate to take off the cap on the other side, and voilà, you have a precision stylus.

 The precision stylus has a disk at the end, allowing for more precise marks on your tablet.
 It feels and weighs about the same as a normal pen, and can easily be mistaken for one.
 It can be used to draw, but you’re better off sticking with writing notes with the Adonit Switch.
 The ball-point pen writes fairly well and adds an immensely useful function if you happen to always carry a stylus around.

 Adonit Pro 3

 Adonit probably offers the most precise and fine stylus tips of any manufacturer.
 Although the Jot Script is well-liked for its extra fine tip, it only works with iOS devices, which limits its reach.
 The benefit if the Adonit Jot Pro, is that it works on most touchscreen devices, including both iPads and Android tablets.
 It will probably also work on Windows tablets, too, but we haven’t tested that theory.

 The Jot Pro has a very fine point, which makes it perfect for taking notes.
 When precision is the order of the day, it doesn’t get much better than this.
 The Jot Pro looks and feels like a regular ballpoint pen, with the addition of a small plastic disc on the tip to protect the screen.
-It even comes in several different colors, including a nice turquoise and bright red.
+It even comes in several different colors, including a nice rose gold and midnight blue.